Vong Jun Yi

 VOSOR around slant axis

-In this post, we’ll be discussing the use of several methods to find the volume of solid of revolution (VOSOR) around slant axis (besides the $x$-axis and $y$-axis).
+In this post, we’ll be discussing the use of several methods to find the volume of solid of revolution (VOSOR) around slant axis (besides the xx-axis and yy-axis).
 A problem of this type is quite uncommon - for that reason, this post is written to shed light on this subject matter.

 Method 1: Pappus’ Centroid Theorem